IamTheFij/dockron/README.md

 ## Building

 If you have go on your machine, you can simply use `make build` or `make run` to build and test Dockron.
 If you don't have go but you do have Docker, you can still build docker images using the provide multi-stage Dockerfile!
 You can kick that off with `make docker-staged-build`

+There is also an example `docker-compose.yml` that will use the multi-stage build to ensure an easy sample.
+This can be run with `make docker-example`.